zhang0730/state/MODEL_ACCEPTABLE_USE_POLICY.md

 ## Attribution

-If You redistribute the State Model, or any outputs or derivatives thereof, you must also include a prominent and readable citation to the State Model research paper: Adduri, A. et al. (2025) State: Learning Perturbation Effects across Heterogenous Cellular Contexts at Scale.
+If You redistribute the State Model, or any outputs or derivatives thereof, you must also include a prominent and readable citation to the State Model research paper: Adduri, A. et al. (2025) Predicting cellular responses to perturbation across diverse contexts with State.

 ## Disclaimer